LukeEcomod/SOCFramework/README.md

 	> source('yasso20.r')
 	> y20weather <- yasso20.weather(E,N,'user_name','password','2016-01-01','2022-12-31')

+Identically to *yasso07.weather* the last argument *exact_location=TRUE* assumes the given coordinate point is some grid point in the *weather* database.
 You should see the following data frame in *y20weather*:

 	> y20weather